jasperdrinnon/real-time-bus-tracker/README.md

 Title of the project: Real Time Bus Tracker Route 22

-Description of the project: This project displays route 22 of the MBTA system in real time on a Google map.
+Description of the project: This project displays Route 22 of the Massachusetts Bay Transportation Authority (MBTA) system in real time on a Google map.

 How to Run:
 1: Clone the repository in its entirety using your preferred cloning method, or download as a .zip folder.